Georgetown Fall MUN Conference

-Welcome to Georgetown Qatar’s Model United Nations Program
+Welcome to GU-Q’s Fall Model United Nations Program.

-There is no conference fee and attendance to the virtual conference is FREE.
+Fees: There is no conference fee and attendance to the conference is FREE.
 We do no accept new registrations on the day of the conference and unregistered students on the day of the conference.

 Conference Format: In light of the current circumstances, we are hoping and aiming for an in-person experience.
 If an in-person conference is not possible, we will move forward with a virtual conference like last year.
 However, we can only confirm the format of the conference later owing to the evolving nature of the COVID-19 restrictions in Qatar.
 Please note that committee and country allocations will be sent to the school counselors on first come first served basis.
-We encourage shcools to apply as soon as possible to secure their spots!
+We encourage schools to apply as soon as possible to secure their spots!
 Delegates are required to research both the country they will represent at the conference as well as the specific topics to be debated in their assigned committee.
 All committees at the conference are chaired by Georgetown University in Qatar students.

 Conference Theme: Diversity and Integration in a World of Conflict